Tbot101/CleanRoomAutomation/README.md

 ## Miscellaneous
-`mode2 -m -d /dev/lirc1` is the command to check if IR is being received on Raspberry Pi `irsend SEND_ONCE MITSUBISHI OFF` is the format to send IR signals on the Raspberry Pi
+`mode2 -m -d /dev/lirc1` is the command to check if IR is being received on Raspberry Pi `irsend SEND_ONCE MITSUBISHI OFF` is the format to send IR signals on the Raspberry Pi `ps -aef | grep python3` to find out where the python is being run and do `sudo kill ...` to kill process

 ![Boot Config](https://github.com/Tbot101/CleanRoomAutomation/blob/main/pictures/BootConfig.JPG?raw=true)